rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 # Proposed API # {#proposed_api}

-This is an example of modifications to be made to the wording proposed in [@P3179R3] if this paper is supported.
-The example adjusts the binary `transform` algorithm to use an output range or an output sentinel.
+Below is an example of modifications to be made to the wording proposed in [@P3179R3].
+The example adjusts the binary `transform` algorithm to use an output sentinel and adds a new overload taking an output range.
+Similar modifications will be made to all the mentioned 17 algorithms if this paper is supported.

+Alternatively, we can use an exposition-only `@*range-or-iterator*@` concept that combines the requirements for both a range and an iterator by logical disjunction, as its name suggests.
+We did not explore which way makes more sense; at glance, there seems to be little practical difference for library implementors.

 ```cpp
 template<typename ExecutionPolicy,